truenas/middleware/docs/developer/frontend/flux.rst

 Each React View will choose to subscribe to events emit by a specific Flux store, and additionally may request some or all of its data at various points in its lifecycle.
-When the Flux store updates, it will emit an event, causing the React View or Component to re-request the data (which may cause it to re-render to display the update). > *How the process of subscription works?
-I thought, that React Component is unaware of the source of data it is displaying and that it has to be the Flux store which is firehosing the component with data.*
+When the Flux store updates, it will emit an event, causing the Change Listeners registered with that store to execute.
+Usually these will be functions to re-request the data updated in the store (which may cause the component to re-render to display the update).

 The Flux Store is ignorant of which views are subscribed to it, and persists as a singleton outside the lifecycle of any View or Component.